knpuniversity/stripe/knpu/ep2-subscriptions/display-invoice-details.md

 directory.

 Before we look deeper at this, let's make sure it works!
-Refresh the profile page, then click into one of the discounted templates.
+Refresh the profile page, then click into one of the discounted invoices.
 Score!
 It's got all the important
 stuff: the subscription, the discount and the total at the bottom.

 Here's the deal: there is an infinite number of ways to render an invoice.
 But the